MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

    - The **Base 64**-encoded public key from above.
 4. Assuming the register was successful, the player will now be logged in.
 You will get back a session token that you can use to authenticate the player with all other PlayFab **APIs**.
 5. Also, you can now use [HashAlgorithmProvider.OpenAlgorithm(HashAlgorithmNames.Sha256)](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.core.hashalgorithmprovider#Windows_Security_Cryptography_Core_HashAlgorithmProvider_OpenAlgorithm_System_String_) to create a hash provider and hash the public key by calling [hashProvider.HashData(publicKey)](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.core.hashalgorithmprovider#Windows_Security_Cryptography_Core_HashAlgorithmProvider_HashData_Windows_Storage_Streams_IBuffer_).
-6. Convert the hashed public key to a base 64 encoded string [(CryptographicBuffer.EncodeToBase64String(publicKeyHash))](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Cryptography.CryptographicBuffer#Windows_Security_Cryptography_CryptographicBuffer_EncodeToBase64String_Windows_Storage_Streams_IBuffer_) and store this string and the username in the Application settings.
+6. Convert the hashed public key to a **Base 64**-encoded string [(CryptographicBuffer.EncodeToBase64String(publicKeyHash))](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Cryptography.CryptographicBuffer#Windows_Security_Cryptography_CryptographicBuffer_EncodeToBase64String_Windows_Storage_Streams_IBuffer_) and store this string and the username in the application settings.
 (ApplicationData.Current.LocalSettings.Values["publicKeyHint"]).
 This public key hint is used to log back in.
 7. The username should also be stored in the user's local settings as well for simpler login.

 ### Linking Windows credentials to an existing PlayFab account